Alliance Air (India): History

 Alliance Air signed an agreement with Hindustan Aeronautics Limited (HAL) to lease two 17-seater Dornier 228 aircraft in September 2021.
 The first aircraft was delivered to Alliance Air on 7 April 2022.
 The Dornier 228 had previously only been used by the Indian Armed Forces but was modified by HAL for commercial operations.
-Alliance Air deployed the aircraft on a new route connecting Dibrugarh, Assam and Pasighat, Arunachal Pradesh on 12 April 2022, becoming the first airline to use an Indian-made aircraft in civil aviation operations and the first commercial airline in the country to operate the Dornier 228 aircraft.
+Alliance Air deployed the aircraft on a new route connecting Dibrugarh, Assam, and Pasighat, Arunachal Pradesh, on 12 April 2022, becoming the first airline to use an Indian-made aircraft in civil aviation operations and the first commercial airline in the country to operate the Dornier 228 aircraft.

-Since 15 April 2022, Alliance Air came under the control of Government of India, after Tata Sons announcing it not to be a subsidiary of Air India anymore, as the group acquired the ownership of the Air India in January 2022.
-Subsequently, Alliance Air started functioning independently and selling its tickets under Alliance Air banner.
+Alliance Air signed a deal in February 2022 to acquire two ATR 42-600 aircraft for serving challenging airfields in the Himalayas.